Russian missile strike kills 12 in Ukrainian city of Vinnytsia - emergency service | Law-Order

 - Ukraine

-Three Russian missiles slammed into the heart of the central Ukrainian city of Vinnytsia on Thursday, killing 12 people including a small child and wounding 25, the State Emergency Service said.
+Three Russian missiles slammed into the heart of the central Ukrainian city of Vinnytsia on Thursday, killing 12 people including a young child, and wounding 25, the State Emergency Service said.

-National police chief Ihor Klymenko, citing preliminary information, said the missiles hit an office block and damaged nearby residential buildings, causing a huge blaze which spread to a car park and set vehicles alight.
+National police chief Ihor Klymenko, citing preliminary information, said an office block had suffered a direct hit and nearby residential buildings were damaged, setting off a huge fire.
 "There are wounded and dead, among them a small child," Ukrainian President Volodymyr Zelenskiy wrote on the Telegram messaging app.
 "What is this, if not an open act of terrorism?"

-The Russian defence ministry did not immediately comment on the reports from Vinnytsia.
+The Russian defense ministry did not immediately comment on the reports from Vinnytsia.
 Russia, which invaded Ukraine on Feb.
-24, has denied deliberately targeting civilians.
+24, has denied deliberately targeting civilians in what it calls a special military operation.
+Vinnytsia lies about 200 km (125 miles) southwest of the Ukrainian capital Kyiv and is far from the main frontlines in eastern and southern Ukraine.

+The strike hit the car park of the nine-story "Yuvelirniy" office block at around 10.50 a.m.
+(0750 GMT), the State Emergency Service said.
+It posted photographs showing grey smoke rising from the twisted remains of burnt-out cars and smoldering rubble in Vinnytsia.
+One photograph showed an abandoned, overturned pram lying on the street.

+Video footage posted on Telegram by Oleksiy Goncharenko, a Ukrainian politician, showed thick black smoke billowing out of a tall building.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)